hoppinger/rest_normalizations/README.md

 ```

 ## Usage
-Rest Normalizer module helps to embed the entity referenced in the content, by altering the REST API.
+Rest Normalization module helps to embed the entity referenced in the content, by altering the REST API.

 For example, The Entity reference field in the REST Output provides the target_id, target_type and URI.
 In some cases, we need more data regarding the referenced entity other than the provided data.
-Rest Normalizer helps to solve this problem by overriding the default values and embedding the entity data into the response.
+Rest Normalization helps to solve this problem by overriding the default values and embedding the entity data into the response.

 Create a .php file in the module directory with the following content.
 Replace the `<target_identifier>` with the project-specific entity reference field that needs to be embedded into the API response (for example: `paragraph-locaties-field_locations`)